 Radish seeds can be planted directly in your garden as soon as four to six weeks before the last frost date, making them one of the earliest vegetables in your garden.
 For a continuous harvest, plant a second batch of radishes seven to 10 days after the first.
 You can continue planting them for as long as cool weather persists.
 Keep them evenly moist, but not soaking wet.
 Most radish varieties can be harvested after only three weeks.

-Peas are a versatile spring veggie, and they make a great companion for radishes.
-Snap peas, snow peas, and sweet peas can all be planted in early spring.
+Peas are versatile spring veggies, and they make a great companion for radishes.
+You can plant sugar snap peas, snow peas, and sweet peas in early spring.
 You can plant them at the same time as radishes, four to six weeks before the last frost date.
 They germinate slower than radishes, so don’t panic if you don’t see immediate progress.
 Soaking the seeds before planting can help jump-start germination.
 Similar to radishes, peas don’t transplant very well.

 You’ll see a larger harvest if you plant peas in full sun, but they will grow in partial shade as well.
-Make sure the soil is well-draining, as peas do not enjoy wet feet.
-If you’re growing a vining variety, such as Sugar Snap, then you’ll need a trellis, fence, or stake to support them.
-Peas are sensitive to overwatering but are not particularly drought resistant.
+Make sure the soil is well-draining, as peas don’t enjoy wet feet.
+If you’re growing a vining variety, such as sugar snap peas, then you’ll need a trellis, fence, or stake to support them.
+Peas are sensitive to overwatering, but they’re not particularly drought resistant.
 Water them regularly but lightly.
 Most pea varieties are ready for harvest after 60 to 70 days.

 Spinach is a cool-weather green, so it’s a lovely early addition to spring gardens.
 Plant your spinach six weeks before the last frost date, so that it can grow while the weather is still cool.
 Hot weather causes spinach to bloom, called bolting, which makes the leaves bitter and unpleasant.